-- The designated safeguarding lead will liaise with CSSW to ensure that all relevant information held by the school is provided to CSSW during the course of any child protection investigation - The designated safeguarding lead will ensure that the school is represented at child protection case conferences and core group meetings: - The designated safeguarding lead (ore their deputy) will attend, with, if necessary, another member of - o if no-one from the school can attend, the designated safeguarding lead will ensure that a report is made available to the conference or meeting.
+- The designated safeguarding lead will liaise with CSSW to ensure that all relevant information held by the school/college is provided to CSSW during the course of any child protection investigation. - The designated safeguarding lead will ensure that the school/college is represented at child protection case conferences and core group meetings: - where possible, a member of staff who knows the child best, such as a class teacher of head of year will be nominated to attend - failing that, the designated safeguarding lead or their deputy will attend - if no-one from the school/college can attend, the designated safeguarding lead will ensure that a report is made available to the conference or meeting.